lakshmi-intechcode/jng_instr_folder/teaching.md

 # Teaching Notes

-* Lesson Plans
+### Making a Lesson Plan

-* Learning Objectives
+##### Learning Objectives

-	* Something that can be measured
+* Learning Objectives are items that can be measured/demonstrated
-	* No bullshit words such as "students will understand, students will learn"
+* We `DO NOT` use subjective crap such as:
+	* `students will understand`
+	* `students will learn`
-	* Should be something tangible
+* LO's can be shown:
-		* "Students will be able to draw out an ERD"
+	* `Students will be able to draw out an ERD using schema designer`
-		* "Students will be able to utilize a for loop and while loop"
+	* `Students will be able to utilize a for loop and a while loop`

-* Context
+##### Context

+* Why are we learning this?
+* Why is this important?
-	* Why are we learning what we are learning today?
-What is the purpose of today's lesson?
+* What is the purpose of todays lesson?
+* Example:
-	* "We are learning about file I/O because passing data around is the core of what happens online.
-Whether it is happening only on our laptop, or through the browser, or a chat application.
-We are moving data around"
+	* `We are learning about file I/O because it is an introduction to passing data back and forth between files.
+All of programming revolves around passing data to and from different places.`

-* Lessons
+##### Lessons

-	* Break it up into parts
+* Break up your lessons into different parts
-	* You do, then they do
-		* This can be difficult for such a short lecture
+* Make sure these parts `scaffold` one on top of the other
-	* Try for very light and easy "Five Minute Exercises"
+* Try to input very light "Five Minute Exercises" throughout your lessons
-		* The goal is to get the students engaged, while keeping their minds on track with the lesson plan at hand
+* This will help to keep students engaged and paying attention to the lesson at hand
+* Utilize the `I do, You do` style of teaching

+### Teaching Practices

-	* Engagement / Checks for understanding
+* Engagement / Checks for Understanding
-		* Working together to write on the white board
+	* Work together on the white board
 	* Fist of Five
 	* Cupcakes / Bananas
-* Never talk for an hour or more straight without having some form of activity/break in between
+* Never talk for an hour or more straight without having some form of activity / break in between
+* Stay on track of the lesson plan.
+Do not go off topic.
+If a student ask a question that does not relate to the Learning Objectives shut it down (respectfully)
+	* You can utilize a `Parking Lot` for this
+		* Make a markdown and fill it with questions from the classroom that you did not know the answer to or did not want the answer to.
-* Stay on task
+		* Example:
+			* "Why doesn't this work with blah blah"
+			* "Thats a great question, let's parking lot that for now so we can stay on task.
+I'll put something in the parking lot later today about it."